The Hoffman Lenses Initiative

 Put on the glasses.

-The extension is open source and always will be.
+The Hoffman Browser is open source and always will be.
 It cannot be bought.
 It cannot be silenced.
 Once it is in the world, it belongs to the world.

 They knew.
 They chose profit.